Sale of the Century: Personnel

 Jim Perry hosted Sale of the Century from 1983 to 1989.

 The 1969–1974 version began with Jack Kelly as host, who was replaced by Joe Garagiola in 1971.
 Bill Wendell, then on the staff of NBC, served as announcer for the entire 1969–1974 version.
 Madelyn Sanders, an African-American model, served as hostess for most of the run, along with several other female models.

 The 1980s version was hosted by Jim Perry, who was initially joined by Sally Julian as co-host.
 Two months later, Lee Menning replaced her until December 28, 1984, when Summer Bartholomew joined the program and remained as co-host until the 1989 finale.
 Jay Stewart announced until his retirement in January 1988, when he was replaced by Don Morrow.

 Production information

 Broadcast history

 Sale of the Century premiered on September 29, 1969, on NBC's daytime schedule at 11:00 a.m.
 (10:00 a.m.
 Central), replacing the two-year-old Personality, which was hosted by Larry Blyden.
-It aired at that time slot for the whole of its initial four years on the network, ending its first run on July 13, 1973, after which The Wizard of Odds—the first American program hosted by Alex Trebek—made its debut.
+It aired at that time slot for the whole of its initial four years on the network, the show eventually dominating the ratings against sitcom reruns on CBS, and local programming on ABC, eventually got its competition in form of the new game show Gambit on CBS in 1972, ending its first run on July 13, 1973, after which The Wizard of Odds—the first American program hosted by Alex Trebek—made its debut, due to Lin Bolen's incentive for a younger demographic.
 Shortly after NBC cancelled the daytime version of the program, it returned in first-run weekly syndication in September 1973, with the same format as in the final NBC weeks.
 However, relatively few stations took the program, which usually aired on a weeknight before primetime programming, and not enough of them were interested in a second season, so the New York-based production was discontinued in 1974.